 Molecular Epidemiology of Cancer T32

-Applicants must have a terminal degree in epidemiology, nursing, public health, medicine or related discipline.
-Given the program’s focus in molecular epidemiology it is anticipated that most candidates will have some previous training in epidemiology and/or biostatistics.
+Applicants must have a terminal degree in epidemiology, medicine, nursing, public health, or a related discipline.
+Given the program’s focus in molecular epidemiology, it is anticipated that most candidates will have some previous training in epidemiology and/or biostatistics.
 Stipends and benefits are highly competitive.
-Review of applications will begin immediately and continue until our two open positions for the current academic year are filled.
 Applicants must be U.S. citizens or legal permanent residents.
 Individuals on temporary visas are not eligible.

 Application materials include:

 - Cover letter including i) reason and motivation for obtaining post-doctoral training in epidemiology, ii) statement of future research goals, iii) faculty members in Cancer Epidemiology with whom you would like to train, iv) the names and addresses of three references.

 Completed application materials should be sent to T32CancerEpiTraining@Moffitt.org.

 We are not appointing new trainees at this time.
 We anticipate our next recruitment cycle will begin in Fall 2021.